arun-u-r/TravelYoga/README.md

 Features
 User authentication and authorization
-CRUD operations for managing destinations, accommodations, flights, and activities Search functionality to find destinations, accommodations, flights, and activities Booking management for users to view and manage their bookings Technologies Used
+CRUD operations for managing destinations, accommodations and activities Search functionality to find destinations, accommodations and activities Booking management for users to view and manage their bookings Technologies Used
 Node.js